Do a business energy audit

 • feeling for draughts with a wet finger.

-For larger openings, consider installing automatic door closers, vinyl strip doors, high-speed insulated or rapid roll doors, or PVC impact doors.
+For larger openings, install automatic door closers, vinyl strip doors, high-speed insulated or rapid roll doors, or PVC impact doors.

-Does your heating or cooling appliance have a thermostat or the ability to set a temperature?
+Does your appliance have a thermostat or the ability to set a temperature?
 Yes

 No

-Consider installing a plug-in electronic thermostat that will automatically turn the unit off when the desired temperature is reached.
+Install a plug-in electronic thermostat, which will automatically turn the unit off when the desired temperature is reached.

-Is the temperature on your heating or cooling appliance correctly set?
+Is the temperature on your appliance correctly set?
 Yes

 No

-Every 1°C warmer in winter and cooler in summer may increase the running costs of your appliance by up to 10%.
+1°C warmer or cooler can increase the running costs of your appliance by up to 10%.

 Are thermostats placed in appropriate locations?
 Yes